bondy-io/bondy_docs/docs/reference/configuration/basics.md

 If you want to use environment variables in the `bondy.conf` you have to rename the file to `bondy.conf.template`.

-During startup, Bondy considers all files with suffix `.template` for OS variable sustitution and if successful results in a new file of the same name stripped of the `.template` suffix and where all environment variables have been replaced.
+During startup, Bondy considers all files with suffix `.template` for OS variable substitution and if successful results in a new file of the same name stripped of the `.template` suffix and where all environment variables have been replaced.

 The syntax for environment variables is `${VAR_NAME}`.